miguelsalazar-mams/lab-basic-operations/README.md

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>

-# Lab | String Operations and Bag of Words
+# Lab | Intro to Python with Bag of Words

 ## Introduction

-In this lab, we will learn how to manipulate strings.
-There are two challenges: 1) to practice how to manipulate strings, and 2) to use string manipulation techniques to create Bag of Words (BoW).
-BoW is an essential technique in Natural Language Processing.
+In this lab, we will practice a few fundamental Python concepts.
+We will use as motivation the creation of something called a Bag of Words (BoW) model.
+BoW is an essential technique in Natural Language Processing which we will cover in Module 3.
+For the time being, **you don't need to fully understand how a Bag of Words is used or even what it is in detail**.
+The exercise serves for you to train for loops and lists and strings.
+The Natural Language Processing stuff is just the backdrop, you'll have plenty of time to delve into that.

 ### Getting Started